 EPS below US$5.39 | NII misses | Expense growth surprises

-Reaction trigger to watch: The market response in the first 30 minutes after the print may indicate which scenario traders are leaning towards.
+Reaction trigger to watch: The market response in the first 30 minutes after the result may indicate which scenario traders are leaning towards.
 A move above the prior session high on volume may support the bull case.
 A fade back into the range after an initial pop may point to the base case.
-A break below the prior session low on volume suggests the bear case is gaining traction.
+A break below the prior session low on volume may suggest the bear case is gaining traction.

 Sentiment Analysis · JPMorgan Chase